mossgreen/mossgreen.github.io/_posts/2019-09-05-How-to-Insert-a-Column-in-PostgreSQL.md

 I've checked StackOverflow and psql documentation.
 So sure that there is no way to insert a column to a table.

+## How to test

+Before we do it, we have to know how to verify that our solution is good.

+1. Current table Not data lost
+2. Current table o table definition change
+3. Other tables don't lose data
+4. Other tables don't have definition change

+### Before running our migration script

+1. \d current table
+2. select count(id)
+3. \d reference table
+4. select count(ref_id)
+5. \d reference table
+6. select count(ref_id)
+7. check views

+### Export schema and table definition

+1. We need the schema definition because we want to compare customers related tables definitions are not changed.
+    ```sql
+    $ pg_dump -U postgres -s -d myDatabase -n my_schema > my_schema_dump.txt
+    ```
+2. We need the customers definition because
+    1. We need to reuse definition while creating new customers table
+    2. we want to make sure new customers table remains the same definition
+    ```sql
+    $ pg_dump -U postgres -s -d myDatabase -n my_schema -t my_schema.customers > customers_dump.txt
+    ```

 ## Insert a column to a table

 My processes: